Are you looking to try the Korean hair care routine for the first time but don’t know where to start? If so, keep reading!

 Korean skin care has has a bit of a viral phase over the last few years – who hasn’t heard of the Korean 10 step skin care routine?
 Love or hate the idea, almost everyone who has actually given it a go has seen massive results, even people who’s skin is very different to the average Korean’s.

-The main difference between Korean hair care and the Western one is that they place major emphasis on the scalp.
+The main difference between the Korean hair care routine and the Western one is that they place major emphasis on the scalp.
 After all, a healthy scalp leads to healthy hair.

 Korean hair care experts believe that taking care of your scalp is even more important than taking care of your existing hair, because it contributes to the growth of new, undamaged hair.
 Some Korean hair stylists even go as far as recommending two different shampoos to be used in the shower: one for the scalp and the other for the hair.